Our Latest Idaho MSA Blog Posts

 Wednesday, July 30, 2014

 We know the Idaho MSA can be a little confusing at times, with all the insurance and financial vernacular like "deductibles" and "dollar for dollar tax-reduction" and so on...
-So in order to give everyone a break and at the same time, make it a little easier to understand for all our visual learners...we thought we'd start building some infographics to help get the points across!
+So in order to give everyone a break and at the same time, make it a little easier to understand for all our visual learners...we thought we'd start building some flyers to help get the points across!

-We'll be showcasing all these infographics we build on our brand new Infographics Gallery page to make them both easy to find and easy to view.
+We'll be showcasing all these visuals we build on our brand new Infographics Gallery page to make them both easy to find and easy to view.
 Flip through all the ones we've currently got posted there, and click on them to expand them for easier reading.
 Be sure to keep an eye out for the ones we design in the future, which brings me to my last point...we'd love your input!

-We're building these infographics to help everyone get a better understanding of the Idaho MSA program, so we want to design them around topics you're interested in.
+We're building these visuals to help everyone get a better understanding of the Idaho MSA program, so we want to design them around topics you're interested in.
 If you don't understand something or want more information on a particular topic, let us know and we'll draw one up.